gsinclair/whitestone/doc/attest.markdown

 Attest saw its public release in July 2010 as an already-mature unit testing library, being a derivative work of [Dfect][] v2.1.0.
-Attest inherits dfect's terse methods (D, F, E, C, T) and adds extra testing capabilities (nil, equality, matches, kind_of) and colourful output on the terminal.
+Attest inherits dfect's terse methods (D, F, E, C, T) and adds extra testing capabilities (nil, equality, matches, kind_of, ...) and colourful output on the terminal.

 It is worth examining the [Dfect][] documentation as all of its general principles apply to Attest, and some of them will not be thoroughly documented